MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 feeding you a ton of material about a specific language and framework in a short period of time, all with convenient, 24-hour roadside assistance.
 You’re paying for the benefit of not getting stuck for too long on anything.
-And also for a nice big buffet of curated curriculum (so that you don't have to wonder about whether you're spending your time wisely or not.)
+And also for a nice big buffet of curated curriculum (so that you never have to stop and wonder, "Is this what I should be reading?
+Is this what I should be doing?")

 Another way they function is that they can help you place a significant wager on your own success as a programmer.
 Once you